 This is a step-by-step guide to deploy APIcast inside a Docker-formatted container that is ready to be used as a 3scale API gateway.

-You must configure APIcast in your 3scale Admin Portal as per the APIcast Overview.
+You must configure APIcast in your 3scale Admin Portal as per the the Installing APIcast guide.

 This guide covers the steps to set up the Docker containerized environment on Red Hat Enterprise Linux (RHEL) 7.

 Docker-formatted containers provided by Red Hat are released as part of the Extras channel in RHEL.
 To enable additional repositories, you can use either the Subscription Manager or the yum config manager.
 For details, see the RHEL product documentation.